ThatOpen/engine_docs/docs/api/@thatopen/components/interfaces/Configurable.md

 > **config**: `Required`\<`T`\>

 Object holding the tool configuration.
-Is not meant to be edited directly, if you need to make changes to this object, use [()](Configurable.md#setup) just after the tool is instantiated.
+You can edit this directly to change the object.

 ***